Superchig/rolf/README.md

 - [ ] Implement our own png and jpeg decoders
 - [x] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews
-- [ ] Make the file manager way faster
-  - [ ] Profile passing DrawingInfo (and possibly ColumnInfo) by reference or by copy